Rat Terrier vs Pyrenean Mastiff: Complete Comparison (2026)

 Health and Lifespan Comparison

 Rat Terrier has a typical lifespan of 12-18 years, while Pyrenean Mastiff lives approximately 10-13 years.
 Health profiles differ significantly between these dogs.
-Rat Terrier is predisposed to Orthopedic Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Pyrenean Mastiff faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Rat Terrier is predisposed to joint and skeletal conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Pyrenean Mastiff faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health